An Immersive Light Installation Controlled by Eco-Systems

 RELATED LED ART AND ECO ARTWORKS

 PluginHUMAN have created a series of environmental artworks.
 Breathe is part of a wider body of work.
 Betty Sargeant and Justin Dwyer have created five environmental artworks and art lighting sculptures that provide audiences with immersive and interactive experiences.
-These include the light sculpture PULSE and the projection mapping video artwork CONCEAL.
+These include the light sculpture PULSE and the video artwork CONCEAL.

 PluginHUMAN is a multi-award-winning art duo led by Dr Betty Sargeant and Justin Dwyer.
 PluginHUMAN are at the progressive edge of their field, providing audiences with new cultural, environmental and scientific perspectives.
 Their artworks address the leading questions and concerns of our times.